Tuanp703/Donations/README.md

 More information on the design decisions of this decentralized application can be found [here](/docs/design_pattern_decisions.md), while information on how common attacks are avoided can be found [here](/docs/avoiding_common_attacks.md).

 ## The Process
 ETH Fund Me is a fundraising smart contract where a beneficiary can engage the service (e.g., this smart contract) to raise money in ethers for up to a certain amount specified by the beneficiary.
 The fundraising cannot start until a beneficiary is selected by paying a commitment fee greater than 10% of the amount to be raised.
 Only one fundraising can take place at a time.
-The fundraising will continue until i) the amount raised is met or exceeded; ii) the fundraising time limit has been exceeded; iii) or the smart contract is suspended or end by the owner.
+The fundraising will continue until:

+i) the amount raised is met or exceeded;
+ii) the fundraising time limit has been exceeded;
+iii) or the smart contract is suspended or end by the owner.

 The ETH Fund Me process works as follow: